 Q: Who have the previous Alumni Awards recipients been?

 A: The full list of individuals who have received Alumni Awards over the past three decades can be found here.
-And if you haven't done so already be sure to purchase your tickets to this year's Alumni Awards celebration on April 18.
+This year's Alumni Awards celebration takes place April 18.

 Q: How'd this year's Wellness Challenge shake out?

 A: According to Jazz Espiritu in the Office of Wellness and Health Promotion, 364 faculty, staff and students comprising 91 teams participated in the 2015 Anne Carragher Wellness Challenge.

 Top Individual Staff/Faculty: Rosie Sabaric